coderefinery/reports-and-proposals/conference_abstracts/UH_physics_day24.md

 relies on software written as a by-product, and it is an essential part of the researcher workflow.
 However, software is often overlooked from the reproducibility point of view.
-This can come from many reasons, like the focus being on Research publications and data rather than software.
+This can come from many reasons, like the focus being on research publications and data rather than software.
 It can also originate from researchers not being adequately prepared to write reusable and sustainable software.
 The CodeRefinery project (https://coderefinery.org/) aims at supporting researchers to write reproducible and sustainable research code no matter their domain or career stage.

-Come and here how the CodeRefinery workshops can help you get started with tools and practices that will enhance the reusability and sustainability of your software, such as version control, documenting and sharing code, modular code development, automating testing, etc. The workshops are held twice a year online, and are free of charge and open to all researchers regardless of their field, background or experience in developing software.
+Come and hear how the CodeRefinery workshops can help you get started with tools and practices that will enhance the reusability and sustainability of your software, such as version control, documenting and sharing code, modular code development, automating testing, etc. The workshops are held twice a year online, are free of charge and open to all researchers regardless of their field, background or experience in developing software.

 Finally, CodeRerinery is not just workshops, it also is a community of people